na-na-hi/renget/archive/ProdiAgy.md

-#Prodigy Guide for iA3 - August 2023
+#Prodigy Guide for iA3 - September 2023
 ### -> A.K.A The Modern LoRa Guide <-
 ##### -> ```stop calling them loras, call them small networks/models. ia3 is not even a lora.``` <-
 #### -> written by a nerd who likes to optimize <-